mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/Articles/UtilizingOperationContext.md

 As can be seen here, we're able to customize the behavior of `PlayerQuery` based on a custom context property.
 Utilizing this technique allows you to use the `OperationContext` in a variety of ways, some of which we will talk about later.

-The `defaultValue` of a ``OperationContext/Key`` is computed everytime the `OperationContext` instance doesn't have an explicitly overriden value.
+The `defaultValue` of an ``OperationContext/Key`` is computed everytime the `OperationContext` instance doesn't have an explicitly overriden value.
 If you want to lazily run an expensive computation for the default value, or use a shared reference, define your default value with a `static let` property.

 ```swift
 extension OperationContext {